Lumi-supercomputer/Getting_Started_with_AI_workshop/07_Extending_containers_with_virtual_environments_for_faster_testing/examples/extending_containers_with_venv.md

 This is a short example of how to extend the containers built via `cotainr` via virtual environments.
 This approach can be useful for developing and testing as it doesn't require rebuilding a container from scratch every time a new package is added.

-> [!WARNING]
-> This should not be the default way of installing python packages as it puts a lot of strain on the Lustre file system.
-Once you have a complete set of python packages and their versions, always create a new container.

 ## Requirements

 We assume you have built a container from a `conda` environment file via something like: